Nsandomeno/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Two parts of expressed I learned this week were how to set up a server with routes and how to incorporate middleware.

 - [ ] Describe Middleware?

+    Middleware is a way to extend the functionality of express.
+There are multiple types: built-in, third-party, and custom.
+They can also be catagorized into regular or error handling middlewares.
+Middleware extracts logic from route handler functions, makes code more DRY/human readable.

 - [ ] Describe a Resource?

+    A resource is anything related to the purpose of your server program.
+In this sprint projects are resources and on top of project there is another resource actions.

 - [ ] What can the API return to help clients know if a request was successful?

+    An api can return status codes and messages to let the client know if the message was successful.

 - [ ] How can we partition our application into sub-applications?

+    We can partition our application into sub-applications by using routers/routes.
+Micro services is another way to divide the application in a more concrete way.

 ## Minimum Viable Product